A new poll shows that where disdain over marijuana in the U.S. once thrived, compassion now resides, and that’s good news for cancer patients.

 Endocannabinoids behave like messengers between cells in our body.
 They attach to specific receptors on the surface of certain cells and work to fine-tune communication in our brain, central nervous system and immune system.

 The endocannabinoid system developed early in evolution, roughly 600 million years ago.
 We didn’t discover it until the late 1980s, approximately 24 years after the discovery of tetrahydrocannabinol (THC), the most known cannabinoid.
+Scientists were attempting to understand how THC made people high and discovered a previously unknown physiologic system in the process, dubbing it the endocannabinoid system.

 Research progress was made in the early 1990s with the discovery of the receptors in which THC and other phytocannabinoids bind to, known as CB 1 and CB2.
 Since then, thousands of studies have investigated the endocannabinoid system and revealed how important it is to the central nervous system and the immune system.
 Scientists discovered that CB1 receptors are primarily found in brain and connective tissues, the nervous system, glands, gonads and organs.
 CB2 receptors are mainly found in immune system cells.